hindu-comm/mail_stream_advaita-l/2013/03/mithyaa_anirvachanii/139__shrImallalitAlAlitaH.md

 vandhyAputraH means putrahInAyAH putraH as you tried to point later.
 But, as putrahInA means a woman and putraH means son, so there is no repetition either useful or useless.
 This much regarding difference of visheShya part.
-Talking of visheShNAMshsa, putrahInA means ​​putrAbhAvaH and this is certainly not the meaning of word putraH.
+Talking of visheShNAMshsa, putrahInA means putrAbhAvaH and this is certainly not the meaning of word putraH.
 So, I don't see any repetition.
 However, what you conceive as repetition comes only after we add another